Powered by Oracle

 Oracle Database In-Memory implements state-of-the-art algorithms for in-memory scans, joins and aggregation.
 These optimizations enable Oracle Database In-Memory to run queries at the astounding rate of billions of rows per second for each CPU core.
 Analytics that previously took hours or longer to run can now complete in seconds, enabling real-time business decisions.

 Oracle Database provides multi-layered security including controls to evaluate risks, prevent unauthorized data disclosure, detect and report on database activities and enforce data access controls in the database with data-driven security.
 Capabilities such as on-line and off-line tablespace conversion options provide flexibility while deploying encryption, while database privilege analysis helps reduce an application's attack surface.
-This all is - automatically - available to your APEX application, since APEX is just a part of the database.
+This is all available for your APEX application automatically since APEX is just a part of the database.

 Transparent Data Encryption